SarveshPatil99/show-and-tell/README.md

 ## How to run it:

-1) Install Bazel [link](https://docs.bazel.build/versions/master/install.html) It is a build system.
+1) Install [Bazel](https://docs.bazel.build/versions/master/install.html).
+It is a build system.

 	Ensure you have the latest tensorflow and numpy libraries.

 	Install [NLTK](http://www.nltk.org/install.html).
-Then, follow [this](http://www.nltk.org/data.html) to install the package 'punkt'
+Then, follow [this](http://www.nltk.org/data.html) to install the package 'punkt'.

-2) Download this repo as a .zip or clone it
+2) Download this repo as a .zip or clone it: https://github.com/SteadyCraft/show-and-tell.git

 3) Download any of the desired checkpoint files: